Financial Assistance for New Recruits

 I said yes in special circumstances, however I only do like qualify in your first 30 days and receive $XX back on your kit.
 I don't do this all the time, and I point out how generous PC is for new consultants.

-1. What types of financial assistance are available for new recruits?
+What financial assistance options are available for new recruits in Pampered Chef?

-4. Can I receive financial assistance for my family as a new recruit?
+Can I receive a discount on my starter kit as a new recruit?

-5. Are there any restrictions on using financial assistance for new recruits?
+Are there any grants or scholarships available for new recruits?

 Similar Pampered Chef Threads